HenryGreene10/Ancient_Histroy_AI/README.md

 2. Select the `Ancient_History_AI` agent.
 3. Use the **Try It Now** panel to interact with the agent.

-### Integrate the Agent:

-- Integrate the agent with your preferred communication channel (e.g., web, mobile app, Google Assistant).

 ## Sample Queries

 Here are some sample queries to test with the agent:

 - "Tell me about the Egyptian pyramids."
-- "Who was Julius Caesar?"
+- "Explain some Greek mythology."
-- "What was the significance of the Silk Road?"
+- "What was the oldest ancient civilization?"
-- "Describe the daily life in ancient Rome."
+- "What do you know about ancient religions?"

 ## Contributing

 Contributions are welcome!
-Please follow these steps to contribute:
+If you would like to add a feature, please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).